vascobailao/LinearRegression/README.md

 ## Future Work

-* Watchdog - Using the "watchdog" package, check periodically for new files in the data directory
+* Folder watching - Using the "watchdog" package, check periodically for new files in the data directory
 * Extend to other models (classification, etc)
 * Extend to other linear regression models